Online Therapy And Mental Health: How Much Do Online Therapists Make?

 For example, to work as a therapist with BetterHelp you must have completed 2,000 hours of clinical supervision and fully licensed by the state board to provide therapy.
 According to their website, mental health professionals in the online division at BetterHelp can earn as much as $8,500 per month, depending on the time commitment of the therapist and their caseload.

-Becoming an online therapy provider offers a number of benefits including more flexibility in terms of their client base along with potential to reach clients from different regions, both of which can have a positive impact on earning potential.
+Becoming an online therapy provider offers a number of benefits including more flexibility in terms of their client base along with the potential to reach clients from different regions, both of which can have a positive impact on earning potential.

-Along with client benefits, working online eliminates a number of hassles that in-person practitioners may face including inconvenient office locations, tedious commutes and rigid work hours.
+Along with client benefits, working online eliminates a number of hassles that in-person practitioners may face including inconvenient office locations, tedious commutes, and rigid work hours.

 Takeaway